ZeNyfh/ZeNyfh/README.md

 <div align="center">
   <p>
     Feel free to reach out via Discord or email.
 I'm always excited to connect with fellow developers and enthusiasts!
-I'm looking forward to exploring the world of coding together.
-And always remember to have fun!
+I'm looking forward to exploring the world of coding together, and always remember to have fun!
   </p>
 </div>